-Core with the electronics pod and floats
+Core with the electronics pod and floats.
+Shown here with the tow cable and nose cone attached.

-Tail with sensor pod and stabilizer fins.

-Note the correct orientation, for optimal stability when under tow
+Tail section with sensor pod, sensor cables and stabilizer fins.
+Note the correct orientation of stabilizer fins, for optimal stability when under tow (orange fin downward)

-Two wings with sensor pods
+Two horizontal wings with sensor pods and sensor cables